voldien/hpm/README.md

 # HPM
 [![Travis Build Status](https://travis-ci.org/voldien/hpm.svg?branch=master)](https://travis-ci.org/voldien/hpm)

-*HPM* is a matrix library that supports multiple SIMD implementations that can be loaded in rune-time.
+*HPM* is a matrix library that supports multiple SIMD implementations that can be loaded in run-time.
 Furthermore, the program can load the most appropriated implementation on its own and, it can as well explicitly load a specific SIMD extension with the available SIMD enumerators.

-The number of features are relative low as a result of the same function as to be implemented multiple time for multiple SIMD extensions.
+The number of features is relatively low as a result of the same function as to be implemented multiple time for multiple SIMD extensions.
 ## Features ##
 * Matrix4x4, Matrix3x3 - Common matrix operation for a 4x4 and 3x3 is supported.
 * Vector4, Vector3 - Common vector operation for vector3 and vector4 is supported.
 * Quaternion - About all common quaternion operation is supported.
-* Compare - Compare matrices, vectors and quaternion by object or by component-wise.
+* Compare - Compare matrices, vectors, and quaternion by the object or by component-wise.
-* Math - Simple maths function as max, min, sqrt and random is supported.
+* Math - Simple maths function as max, min, sqrt and random are supported.
 * Utility - Support functions that utilities the other features for creating specific types of matrices.
 * Print - Easy function for printing vector primitive type values.